Mortgage Basics #Home Buying #Loan Types

 Static payment variable rate mortgages are called variable rate mortgages (VRM).
 Variable payment variable rate mortgages, where the payment adjusts with changes in the prime rate, are more accurately called adjustable rate mortgages (ARM).

-For example, if two identical mortgages are going through a cycle of increasing prime rates, more of the payment amount will shift to interest.
+For example, if two identical variable mortgages experience a cycle of increasing prime rates, more of the payment amount will shift to interest.
+The difference between variable rate mortgages is how this interest is applied.

 With an ARM, the whole payment will increase to keep the interest payment in line with any rate increases.
 At the same time, the principal portion continues to reduce in line with your amortization schedule.